The King and Queen of Spain continued video conferences at the Palace of Zarzuela.

 King Felipe VI and Queen Letizia held a video conference with the managers of RENFE Spain's national railway company.
 Their Majesties were informed of measures taken by RENFE since the beginning of the epidemic.
 It is anticipated that as of Monday 13th some non-essential activity will gradually be reactivated, although uncertainty regarding its progression remains high.
 Adapted medicalised trains have been made available to health authorities for the transport of approved patients.

 Queen Letizia wore a grey pant suit with a snake grid patterned t-shirt.

-At first glance I thought it was the Hugo Boss silk blouse first seen in July 2012, but this top appears to have a different neckline and made from cotton.
+At first glance I thought it was the Hugo Boss silk blouse first seen in July 2012, but this top has a different neckline.